google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/devtools-for-beginners1.md

     'us an email</a> or <a href="https://twitter.com/chromedevtools">tweet us</a>.';
 var beginnerResponse = "Great!
 The tutorials should be easy to complete, even if you don't " +
     "have much developer experience. " + genericFeedback;
-var experiencedResponse = "Great, thanks for sharing. " + genericFeedback;
+var experiencedResponse = "Great, this tutorial will teach you some basic DevTools workflows. " + genericFeedback;
 var otherResponse = genericFeedback + " And let us know what type of role you identify with so that " +
     "we can better tailor the doc to your needs.";
 var feedback = {